 Custom Built Car Registration in Texas

-When looking for an inspection station, try to choose one that has inspected custom-built vehicles before (in other words, they have experience determining whether such unique vehicles are safe).
+When looking for an inspection station, try to choose one that has inspected custom-built vehicles before (in other words, they have experience in determining whether such unique vehicles are safe).
 What are you up against?
 You can look up a detailed list of the components that will be verified during a standard vehicle safety inspection.
 The items that will be checked during this process will depend on what class of vehicle you have.

 Salvage vehicles are a special class in themselves.
-The have their own titling and registration process, which you'll want to be aware of before you attempt to repair a salvage vehicle.
-Detailed information is available in the TxDMV's 171-page Salvage Dealer and Motor Vehicle Information publication.
+They have their own titling and registration process, which you'll want to be aware of before you attempt to repair a salvage vehicle.
+Detailed information is available in the TxDMV's Salvage Dealer and Motor Vehicle Information publication.
 There is a lot of information, so be prepared to dig through a fairly long document.

 Antique vehicles should be registered like newer cars, but they may be partially exempt from the liability insurance requirement.
-To apply for this exemption, complete the Affidavit Relating to Mandatory Liability Insurance Exemption for Certain Antique Vehicles.
+To apply for this exemption, you'll need to complete the Affidavit Relating to Mandatory Liability Insurance Exemption for Certain Antique Vehicles (Form SR-2).

 Antique vehicles are also generally exempt from emissions testing.